 Elder Shayne Bowen of the Seventy shares a great message about the Atonement of Christ in a recent Mormon Messages for Youth video.
 It is possible to reclaim refuse and make that which was unclean clean.

-As a missionary one criticism I heard from some individuals who were not friendly towards The Church of Jesus Christ of Latter-day Saints was that there were four accounts of Joseph Smith’s First Vision.
+As a missionary one criticism I heard from some individuals who were not friendly [antagonistic] towards The Church of Jesus Christ of Latter-day Saints was that there were four accounts of Joseph Smith’s First Vision (there are more but none of the others are first-hand and people who were attacking me as a missionary and the church I belong to only brought up 4).
 Because the versions all differ to some degree, these individuals believed that this proved that Joseph Smith made up his experience.

 I always thought this was a strange argument to make, particularly because the Gospels cover the Savior’s ministry but do not tell all the same stories and in the same way.
 There are repeats (with significant differences) of stories in the Old Testament.
 What individual recounts a story in exactly the same way on subsequent retellings?